streamingfast/firehose-docs/integrate-new-chains/new-blockchains.md

 ## Protocol Buffer Regeneration

-After updating the references to "ACME" the Protocol Buffers need to be regenerated.
-Use the `generate` shell script to make the updates.&#x20;
+After updating the references to "Acme" the Protocol Buffers need to be regenerated.
+Use the `generate` shell script to make the updates.

 ```
 ./types/pb/generate.sh
 ```

-## Running Tests&#x20;
+## Running Tests

-After completing all of the previous steps the base integration is ready for initial testing.&#x20;
+After completing all of the previous steps the base integration is ready for initial testing.

 ```
 go test ./...